Glides over uneven pavement, folds and adjusts one-handed, and uses recycled fabrics to grow with baby from newborn to preschool.

 Things to know

-- Single only: the Fox 5 Renew doesn’t add a second seat later.
+- Single only: the Fox 5 Renew does not add a second seat later, which is the biggest reason some buyers should skip it.

-- Fold size: it’s self-standing and reasonable for a full-size stroller, but it isn’t travel-stroller compact.
+- Fold size: it stands on its own and is manageable for a full-size stroller, but it is not especially apartment-friendly or travel-stroller compact.

 Everyday use & handling